CarolusHaifisch/Piano-App/README.md

 - Potentially add a minigame where the user will need to playback a series of notes, with a few select
 - difficulties.
 Correctly playing back the notes will earn points which will be displayed at the end of the game.
 - Game will end once X amount of notes are successfully played back or Y amount of wrong notes are played back.

+## Instructions for Grader:
+- First required action related to adding X's to Y: (Add X to Y button) Select a piece from the dropdown box at the center of the main frame, click select, then choose edit piece or create new piece by clicking add piece from button at menu bar at top under Piece and enter a name for the new piece.
+- This opens up a new frame where you can create a Note and then add it to the piece by clicking Add Note.
+- This adds an X (Note) to a Y (Piece).

+- Second required action related to adding X's to Y: (Delete X from Y buttons) To delete a note from the piece either select Delete last added note which deletes the last indexed note or select Delete Note at Index which prompts for an index and deletes the note at that index.

+- Finding the Visual component:
+The visual component can be found by selecting a piece from the dropdown and clicking select, then choose Play Piece.
+After piece is done playing the visual component will pop up in a new frame.
+It will then also be saved as a jpg file in the data folder with the same file name as the piece name.

+- Saving and loading state of the application:
+The user can save and load any time by clicking the save and load options under File at the menu bar on the top.
+Saving can also be done by pressing X on the main frame and choosing Yes when prompted to save before exiting.